1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969 No Mint Mark Dime Value

 The Philadelphia-produced 1969 dime without a mint mark represents the standard circulation coin from that year.
-While these coins are common in lower grades due to widespread use in commerce, finding them in top mint state condition becomes quite difficult.
+While these coins are common in lower grades due to widespread use in commerce, finding them in top mint state condition is genuinely difficult.

+The real premiums appear at the Full Bands level.
 Examples graded MS66 with Full Bands have reached $1,000, while the exceptionally rare MS67 Full Bands specimens command approximately $2,600.
+A 2025 PCGS auction recorded an MS67 FB at $1,495, illustrating that top-grade Philadelphia examples remain actively traded and highly sought.

 1969 No Mint Mark Dime Price/Grade Chart